 For fresh Florida seafood in Wynwood: Three and No.3 Social

-The food at Three and No.3 Social is inspired by local flavors, where the seasonal, market-driven menu can include grilled beef rib and Florida lobster tartine.
+The food at Three and No.3 Social is inspired by local flavors, where the seasonal, market-driven menu can include Wagyu beef bavette steak and seafood platters with East Coast oysters, wild Florida shrimp, and ceviche from local fish.
 Diners can eat in the lounge or on the rooftop deck that overlooks the artsy neighborhood.
 Popular cocktails like “Fly Me to Tulum,” a riff on a spicy margarita, and the rosé-based “F’Rose” are just as summery and bright as the restaurant’s decor.

 For Italian on the Upper East Side: Vista